tadachi/srlplayer2/README.md

 #### Pull Requests

 Please don't hesitate to do a pull request.
 On anything.
-Somefeatures/bugfixes I want to implement in the future:
+Some features/bugfixes I want to implement in the future:

 ###### Bugs that need to be fixed:
 * Find a fix for clicking on stream and redirect window directly to twitch instead of opening a new tab.